 Due to the COVID-19 pandemic, this course will be facilitated online using a mixture of daily live-sessions and guided tasks to be completed in preparation for an online-performance in the end.

 Over the last 250 years, noise and its definition have undergone great change over the last 250 years, especially since the Industrial Revolution began.
-What retrospectively started as intensifying levels of noise and sound pollution caused by the development of industrial production, machinery, and transportation slowly gained new perspectives and started to bee seen as a new material for music production at the break of the 20th century.
+What retrospectively started as intensifying levels of noise and sound pollution caused by the development of industrial production, machinery, and transportation slowly gained new perspectives and started to be seen as a new material for music production at the break of the 20th century.
 The earliest important example was the revolutionary futuristic manifesto “The Art of Noise” by Luigi Russolo (1913).
 This increasing embrace and incorporation of the new sound impulsing into the arts can be observed throughout times in the works of Arseny Avraamov (1886-1944), John Cage (1912-1992), Iannis Xenakis (1922-2001), and many more.
 Originally considered as unwanted, disturbing signals or sounds, the noise has become an accepted and much-used music and art material.
-A lot of music genres are dedicated to the noise and equivalent such as Industrial Music, Noise Music, Glitch and etc, to cover its harsh and aggressive side.
+A lot of music genres are dedicated to the noise and equivalent such as Industrial Music, Noise Music and Glitch, to cover its harsh and aggressive side.
 On the contrary, noise is nowadays used for relaxation in order to focus on work or have a good sleep.

 In this workshop, we'll consider the whole spectrum of the noise, seek and explore disruptors of musical and artistic norms, such as noise was.

 Introduction to the workshop theme